BEFORE THE FISH, WILDLIFE AND PARKS COMMISSION

 1. The Department of Fish, Wildlife and Parks (department) has determined the following reasons justify the adoption of a temporary emergency rule:

-(a) A wildfire is burning in the Beartooth Wildlife Management Area.
+(a) A wildfire burning near Holter Lake is rapidly approaching the Beartooth Wildlife Management Area.

 (b) Persons recreating on the Beartooth Wildlife Management Area would be subjected to erratic and unpredictable fire conditions posing a danger of:

 (i) becoming surrounded and trapped by the fire;

 (ii) becoming a potential burden to rescue and fire crews; or

 (c) Therefore, as this situation constitutes an imminent peril to public health, safety, and welfare, and this threat cannot be averted or remedied by any other administrative act, the department adopts the following temporary emergency rule.
 The emergency rule will be sent as a press release to newspapers throughout the state.
 Also, signs informing the public of the closure will be posted at access points.
 The rule will be sent to interested parties, and published as a temporary emergency rule in Issue No. 18 of the 2009 Montana Administrative Register.

 2. The department will make reasonable accommodations for persons with disabilities who wish to participate in the rulemaking process and need an alternative accessible format of the notice.
 If you require an accommodation, contact the department no later than 5:00 p.m. on October 9, 2009, to advise us of the nature of the accommodation that you need.
 Please contact Jessica Fitzpatrick, Fish, Wildlife and Parks, 1420 East Sixth Avenue, P.O.
 Box 200701, Helena, MT 59620-0701; telephone (406) 444-9785; fax (406) 444-7456; or e-mail email@example.com.